jh3nd3rs0n/jargyle/src/site/markdown/reference/value-syntaxes.md

 **Description:**

-An integer between 0 and 65535 (inclusive) that is assigned to uniquely identify a connection endpoint and to direct data to a host
+An integer between 0 and 65535 (inclusive) that is assigned to uniquely identify a connection endpoint and to direct data to a node of a network

 ## Port Range